Latest Update : Sept.14, 2018

 Business portfolio recombination toward sustainable growth

-Core businesses - Generating synergies through the Mix & Match of our core technologies with our Seven Spears
+Core businesses Generating synergies through the INTEGRATION of our core technologies with our Seven Spears

 The business portfolio also consists of the sub-core businesses, defined as those rapidly changing particularly in terms of technological innovation and lacking in permanence, but which generate intense volume, particularly involving components for smartphones and games.
 Regarded as cash cow businesses given their high profitability, such operations give rise to virtuous cycles that further strengthen the business portfolio because profits generated by such businesses are invested into the core businesses.